The top ski resorts in Australia

 Apres and off-piste action

 Aside from Thredbo, no ski resort in Australia offers the night-time attractions of Mt Buller, with bars and restaurants for every kind of skier: from ski-in, ski-out après bars like the Arlberg Bar, to the best Austrian drinking establishment outside of Europe, Kaptans Restaurant and Herbies Bar, where you can enjoy schnapps and schnitzels beside a log fire.
-There’s plenty of off-piste activities on hand too, from sled dog and snow-shoeing tours to sculpture park walks.
+There are plenty of off-piste activities on hand too, from sled dog and snow-shoeing tours to sculpture park walks.

 Stay at

-Ski straight to the chairlift from the luxurious Breathtaker Hotel and Spa, which is also home to an award-winning day spa.
+Ski straight to the chairlift from the luxurious Breathtaker Hotel and Spa , which is also home to an award-winning day spa.
 Chalet 5 is one of Australia’s newest luxury ski-in, ski-out options, part of the new Whitehorse Village.

 Secret gem